Interacting diffusions and trees of excursions: convergence and comparison: Convergence to the virgin island model

 Note that if $\sigma_N^2$ is linear, then Assumption~\ref{a:A1_N} implies Assumption~\ref{a:A1_N_linear}.

-Some steps of our proof are based on second moment estimates and require the following assumption of uniformly finite second moments of the initial distribution.
+some steps of our proof are based on second-moment estimates and require the following assumption of uniformly finite second moments of the initial distribution.
 This assumption is then relaxed in further steps.

 \begin{assumption} The initial distribution satisfies that

 \end{assumption}